Why The Women’s March Got It Wrong, And Why They’re Bullying Taylor Swift

 Why is it troubling?
 It’s not just another example of Leftist outrage that utterly lacks a sense of irony, it’s also a sign that the Left care more about getting their feelings hurt than they do about democracy, decency, and the rule of law.

 Although there were plenty of examples of women (and most depressingly, children) using profanity and even starting fires, it was the celebrities who, of course, hogged the limelight.
-Most notably, Madonna took to the stage and admitted that she had ‘thought an awful lot about blowing up the White House’.
-She later explained that she was ‘speaking in metaphor’.
+Most notably, Madonna took to the stage and admitted that she had “thought an awful lot about blowing up the White House.”
+She later explained that she was “speaking in metaphor.”

 But the ridicule many of the women on the march might have faced is nothing compared to the scorn heaped on other women by these women themselves.
 The latest victim is Taylor Swift.
 And what is her crime?
 The pop princess stands accused of not being outspoken enough.
 And she has to pay for that, naturally.